stevencohn/WindowsPowerShell/readme.md

 variable substitutions, and moves paths between User and System paths appropriately.
 Verbose mode dumps the User and System Paths as stored in the Windows Registry.

+#### `Restart-App` -Name [-Command [-Arguments]] [-Register]
+Restart the named process.
+This can be used to restart application such as Outlook on a nightly basis.
+Apps such as this tend to have memory leaks or become unstable over time when dealing with huge amounts of data on a very active system.

 #### `Restart-Bluetooth` [-Show]
 Restarts the Bluetooth radio device on the current machine.
 This is useful when the radio stops communicating with a device such as a mouse.
 The alternative would be to reboot the system.